robroc/gadm-census-correspondence/README.md

 Statistics Canada uses a `CDUID` unique identifier for census divisions, while GADM uses its own standard.

-For example, the census division for Antigonish in Nova Scotia has the `CDUID` of 1214, while GADM identifies it as CAN.7.2_1 in the `GID_2` column.
+For example, the census division of Antigonish in Nova Scotia has the `CDUID` of 1214, while GADM identifies it as CAN.7.2_1 in the `GID_2` column.

 This is handy if you want to join Canadian census data to other datasets using the GADM identifier (for example, [Facebook mobility data](https://dataforgood.fb.com/docs/covid19/#covid-19-mobility-data-network)).